mamba-org/provision-with-micromamba/README.md

   and
   [thread](https://github.community/t5/GitHub-Actions/How-to-share-shell-profile-between-steps-or-how-to-use-nvm-rvm/td-p/33185).
-- Cmd shells do not run `Autorun` commands so these shells need to be explicitely declared as `shell: cmd /C call {0}` on steps that need to be properly activated (or use a default shell).
+- Cmd shells do not run `Autorun` commands so these shells need to be explicitly declared as `shell: cmd /C call {0}` on steps that need to be properly activated (or use a default shell).
 This is because cmd shells are executed with `%ComSpec% /D /E:ON /V:OFF /S /C "CALL "{0}""` and the `/D` flag disabled execution of `Command Processor/Autorun` Windows registry keys, which